HoangTheInterpreter/Predicting-Potential-Customers-for-Travel-Insurance./README.md

 3. Tools and Techniques:

-Tool: SPSS Clementine 12.0
+Tool used: SPSS Clementine 12.0 was utilized for the entire data analysis and modeling process.

-•	Techniques and Models:

-o	Data Preprocessing:
+Data Preprocessing:

-Removed duplicate records and rows with missing values.
+- Duplicate records and rows with missing values were removed to ensure data quality.

-Normalized variables to a common scale (0–1) to reduce bias caused by differing value ranges.
+- All variables were normalized to a common scale (0–1) to minimize bias caused by differing value ranges.

-Applied downsampling to balance the dataset and improve model accuracy.
+- Downsampling was applied to balance the dataset and enhance model performance.

-o	Modeling Techniques:

-Logistic Regression

-Neural Networks

-Decision Trees
+Model Development:

+- Three machine learning models were built: Logistic Regression, Neural Networks, and Decision Trees.

-o	Model Evaluation:
+Model Evaluation:

-Compared model performance to select the most accurate and efficient predictive model.
+- The models were compared based on their accuracy on the test set.

+- The Neural Network model achieved the highest accuracy at 80.61%, making it the most effective for predicting travel insurance purchases.